6.9. Numerical Stability¶

 6.9.3.
 The Case for Partial Pivoting¶

 For numerical stability, very small numbers should not be used as pivot variables in the elimination procedure.
 Each time the pivot is advanced, the remaining rows are sorted to maximize the absolute value of the pivot variable.
 The new row order is documented with a permutation matrix to associate results with their unknown variable.
-Reordering rows, or rows exchanges, is also called partial pivoting.
+Reordering rows, or row exchanges, is also called partial pivoting.
 Full pivoting is when columns are also reordered.

 Here is an example showing why partial pivoting is needed for numerical

 stability.
-This example uses a matrix where we could see
+The example uses a \(2{\times}2\) matrix, where we could

-) that we
+) that we used in

 6.9.3.1.
 Elimination Without Partial Pivoting¶